5 min read

 Go on a nature walk to collect leaves!
 Bundle up the kids in warm coats and scarves and head to your nearest park to see the fall foliage.
 Try to collect leaves in as many colors and shapes as you can.
 When you get home, you can preserve the leaves by pressing them between wax paper with an iron or save them for making fall decorations.

 Make DIY fall decorations.
 Whether you’re decorating your home with spooky pipe-cleaner spiders and construction paper skeletons (or decking out your Springfree Trampoline with festive Thanksgiving hand-traced turkeys), arts and crafts are a great way to bring your family together and get your creative juices flowing.
+For even more ways to prepare your backyard for fall festivities, here's 8 tips from porch.com.

-Warm up with a trampoline bounce!
+Warm up with a Springfree Trampoline bounce!
 It’s a common myth about trampolines that you can only use them in the warm summer months, but we love a good bounce in the crisp October air.
 Remember to take turns on your Springfree Trampoline and have only one family member on the trampoline at a time.
 Our revolutionary springless design has eliminated 90% of product-related trampoline injuries, so you can enjoy your bouncing time with peace of mind.

 Go apple or pumpkin picking!
-Look up the nearest pumpkin farm or apple orchard and head out for a day of fun in the fields.
+Look up the nearest pumpkin patch or apple orchard and head out for a day of fun in the fields.
 You can bring home pumpkins for a pumpkin-carving contest, or save the apples for a healthy snack or baking delicious treats!

 Design your own Halloween costumes!
 Lots of classic costumes, from caped superheroes to tiara-sporting princesses to bedsheet ghosts, can be made with craft cloth, scissors, glue, paint, items from your dress-up closet and other household items.
 Get the kids excited for a day of creative brainstorming, arts and crafts.
 They can either make their own costumes, create masks and props, or draw out ideas for costumes.
+Want to transform your Springfree into a Superhero HQ?
+Here's how!

 Take to the sky for a high-flying photo-shoot.
 Get dressed up in your favorite fall looks and take turns bouncing one at a time on your Springfree Trampoline.
 Strike a fierce pose when you’re at the top of your jump and make sure the photographer is standing outside the safety netting when they are taking the picture.
 Our flexible safety enclosure cushions jumpers and prevents falls to the ground.
 Bonus points: if your Halloween costumes are safe to bounce in, take pictures of your family dressed up in their Halloween best!